 Cocaine can cause drug tolerance (meaning you will need to take more over time), drug dependence (meaning that you will suffer withdrawal symptoms without it) and drug addiction (meaning you will be compelled to keep taking the drug even when you desire to stop).

-A cocaine detox stops the majority of withdrawal symptoms from occurring, or at the very least reduces them too far more comfortable levels.
-Without a medical detox, withdrawal comes on fast and strong; the overwhelming cravings can be tough to resist.
+A cocaine detox stops the majority of cocaine withdrawal symptoms from occurring, or at the very least reduces them too far more comfortable levels.
+Without a medical detox, cocaine withdrawal comes on fast and strong; the overwhelming cocaine cravings can be tough to resist.